Lightning-AI/litdata/README.md

   <summary> ✅ Stream large cloud datasets</summary>
 &nbsp;

-Most large datasets are stored on the cloud and may not fit on local disks.
-Streaming enables fast data transfer from remote locations to training machines.
-With optimized formatting like chunking in litserve, data transfer can be faster than local disk access.
+Use data stored on the cloud without needing to download it all to your computer, saving time and space.

+Imagine you're working on a project with a huge amount of data stored online.
+Instead of waiting hours to download it all, you can start working with the data almost immediately by streaming it.

 Once you've optimized the dataset with LitData, stream it as follows:
 ```python